 Toys scattered around the hallway can test even the most serene parent's patience, but large, pull-out storage drawers make for an ingenious toy storage solution for that awkward under stair space.
 Why stick to toys?
 Drawers are an ideal under stair storage idea for stashing shoes, gloves, hats, coats and even cleaning products.

 These drawers are by Clever Closet.

-12. Find an under stair nook for a pet bed
+19. Carve out an under stairs nook for a pet bed

-Animals love a nook to steal some precious napping time in, and what better place for it than the cosy under stair space?
-You can buy and put a pet bed or pet igloo under the stairs, or go for a more streamlined solution - a bespoke under stair pet area.
+Animals love a nook to steal some precious napping time in, and what better place for it than the cozy under stair space?
+You can buy and put a pet bed under the stairs, or go for a more streamlined solution - a bespoke under stair pet area.
 The one shown here is by the design studio Create Perfect.